vyraun/DNI-tensorflow/README.md

 Disclaimer: right now the code contains a little bug, and i'll fix it as soon as possible.
 # Image classification with synthetic gradient in tensorflow
 I implement the ***[Decoupled Neural Interfaces using Synthetic Gradients](http://arxiv.org/abs/1608.05343)*** in tensorflow.
 The paper use synthetic gradient to decouple the layers in the network.
-This is pretty interesting since we won't suffer from **update lock** anymore.
+This is pretty interesting since we won't suffer from **update lock** (Here is a talk online on DNI: https://www.youtube.com/watch?v=toZprSCCmNI) anymore.
 I test my model in cifar10 and archieve similar result as the paper claimed.

 ## Requirement
 - Tensorflow, follow the [official installation](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#download-and-setup)